jvidal7/aws-serverless-debugging-lab/README.md

 With the broken CloudFormation stack successfully deployed, the environment is now ready for troubleshooting.

-In the next section, we will:
+In the next section, I will:
 - Reproduce the contact form issue
 - Test the API endpoint
 - Investigate failures using CloudWatch Logs